Katie Bennett

 Experience

-The words often used to describe Katie Bennett are “passionate” and “fighter.”
-With a focus on federal civil rights and catastrophic personal injury cases, she takes on tough opponents like police departments, insurance companies and other powerful wrongdoers to bring justice to those who have been harmed.
-A skillful advocate at all stages of the proceedings, Katie has worked on jail suicides, police shootings, and excessive force cases, as well as personal injury actions where individuals have suffered serious injury or death.
+Katie Bennett is often described as a “passionate fighter” and tenacious civil rights attorney dedicated to the pursuit of justice.
+Katie focuses her practice on federal civil rights along with catastrophic personal injury cases, taking on formidable opponents such as police departments, insurance companies, and other powerful entities.
+Katie skillfully advocates for her clients throughout every phase of the legal process and is dedicated to seeking justice for those who have been harmed.
+She handles complex cases including jail suicides, police shootings, and excessive force cases, as well as personal injury actions and wrongful death cases where individuals have suffered serious injury or death.

 + READ MORE - READ LESS